Dec 9, 2025

 How quickly can I get an appointment with a Cerebral alternative?

-Legion Health offers appointments within days (sometimes next-day) for Texas residents, while Talkiatry provides 60-minute initial appointments across 45 states.
+Legion Health offers appointments within days (sometimes next-day) for adults in Texas, while Talkiatry provides 60-minute initial appointments across 45 states.
 Wait times vary by provider and location, but most telepsychiatry services schedule faster than traditional in-person psychiatry.

-Yes, Cerebral requires subscription payment before your first appointment.
+Yes, Cerebral requires payment for a subscription before your first appointment.
 Without insurance from their five accepted carriers, you'll pay $60 monthly for medication management or $295 monthly for therapy before knowing if the clinical match works for you.

 We're honored to support thousands on their journeys.
 Here's what some have shared: